 The final report from the commission must be submitted by September 29 and voters will decide whether or not to adopt the recommendations of the new charter in the spring election.
 On March 27, 2018 the people of Amherst will vote on the new recommendations of the charter commission.
 The key recommendations from this elected commision include: a 13 member town council, a town manager, town election date change, and a voting commission.

-FairVote has no position on replacing Amherst’s town meeting, but we are pleased that one of the recommendations of the charter commision was to incorporate a voting commision which will form to identify how Amherst can implement RCV in their city elections and be tasked with putting that recommendation on the ballot
+FairVote has no position on replacing Amherst’s town meeting, but we are pleased that one of the recommendations of the charter commission was to incorporate a voting commission which will form to identify how Amherst can implement RCV in their city elections and be tasked with putting that recommendation on the ballot.

-RCV is widely hailed by Amherst democracy advocates because it serves as a model for creating a system that fairly represents the voters.
-Implementing RCV in Amherst would fit into their agenda for a positive change.
+RCV is promoted as a means to fairly represents the voters.
 In cities where RCV is used, the benefits have been restoring majority choice by allowing voters to rank their preferences, encourages more positive campaigns, and candidates have more of an incentive to engage voters which would essentially increase participation and hold candidates accountable.

 If the city votes to adopt RCV, they will be the second city in the state that uses it.
 Cambridge has used RCV for its elections for city council and school committee for decades.
-A great benefit of adopting RCV in Amherst is having an election model that fairly represents the spectrum of voters, which is consistent with the ideal of a town meeting where everyone who participates arens their chance to have a voice.
+The use of RCV in Cambridge has had a number of positive impacts.